Consensys/doc.goquorum/docs/HowTo/Monitor/monitoring.md

 Use `--metric.influxdb` and associated [command line options] to push metrics data to [InfluxDB].

-!!! note "Exerpt of Geth command line options"
+!!! note "Exerpt of geth command line options"

     ```text
     LOGGING AND DEBUGGING OPTIONS: